 Am I required to hire an engineer to prepare a preliminary engineering report?

-Projects that require a "Permit to Construct" from the Oklahoma Department of Environmental Quality (DEQ) are required to have a registered professional engineer prepare an engineering report and/or design analysis, as well as the plans and specifications.
+Projects that require a "Permit to Construct" from the Oklahoma Department of Environmental Quality (DEQ) are required to have a registered professional engineer prepare an engineering report and/or technical memo, as well as the plans and specifications.

 Projects that do not require a DEQ "Permit to Construct" are reviewed on a case-by-case basis.